Contact us

 Bryce Starr

-Bryce Starr (M.S., B.S., A.S.N.), is the Program Coordinator for the Missouri Maternal Health Action Network (MHAN) at the UMKC Institute for Human Development.
-He oversees the Network’s day-to-day operations, working to improve behavioral health outcomes for mothers, children, and families affected by perinatal substance use and related mental and behavioral health challenges.
+Bryce Starr, MS, BS, ASN, is the Project Manager for the Missouri Maternal Health Action Network (MHAN) at the University of Missouri–Kansas City Institute for Human Development.
+In this role, he manages and oversees the Network’s day-to-day operations, advancing statewide efforts to improve behavioral health outcomes for mothers, children, and families affected by perinatal substance use and related mental and behavioral health challenges.

-Outside of his role at the UMKC Institute for Human Development, Bryce serves on the Community Advisory Board for the HEALthy Brain and Child Development (HBCD) Study at Washington University in St. Louis and sits on the Executive Leadership Board for The Naloxone Project (TNP), representing the Missouri Chapter.
-Bryce also serves as a dedicated member of the MCH Alliance as directed by the Missouri Department of Health and Senior Services (DHSS), and actively engages with the Missouri Department of Health and Senior Services (DHSS) and the Missouri Department of Mental Health (DMH) in the development of Missouri’s Overdose Strategic Plan.
+In addition to his role at UMKC, Bryce serves on the Community Advisory Board for the HEALthy Brain and Child Development (HBCD) Study at Washington University in St. Louis.
+He is a member of the Missouri Hospital Association’s Executive Leadership Board for The Naloxone Project, represents Missouri within the Perinatal Quality Collaborative through MC-LAN and Project STORK, and serves as a member of the MCH Alliance as directed by the Missouri Department of Health and Senior Services.
+Bryce also actively collaborates with the Missouri Department of Health and Senior Services and Mental Health in the development and implementation of Missouri’s Overdose Strategic Plan.